 Service level agreements (SLAs) are contracts designed to document what your CSV and/or CSP is providing to you.
 For healthcare entities, it’s an important part of ensuring security and compliance.
 As the U.S. Department of Health & Human Services (HHS) explains, SLAs address various HIPAA concerns, including:

 - Back-up and data recovery (e.g., as necessary to be able to respond to a ransomware attack or other emergency situation)

-- Manner in which data will be returned to the customer after service use termination
+- The manner in which data will be returned to the customer after service use termination

 - Security responsibility

 Don’t sign an SLA unless its policies encompass security and privacy, disaster recovery, downtime, support, and disclosure of information.
 The aforementioned Office of Civil Rights offers a copy of the online HIPAA guidelines you can view to ensure you have all areas covered.

 Employ the Services of a Proven Partner

 Again, though it may seem too time-consuming, doing the appropriate research before selecting a CSV will help mitigate problems with the applications and data you store in the cloud.
 Cybercriminals are usually able to change as their methods are defended, so you need to make sure you’re one step ahead.